scapcommunity/authoring/requirements/joval-continuous-monitoring.md

 We have customers and partners that leverage SCAP content provided by 3rd-parties ("upstream content") such as CIS Benchmarks, DISA STIGs, Compliance as Code Benchmarks, NIST USGCB content and others.
-These customers often need to make changes to the content that goes beyond the current capabilties of Tailoring including:
+These customers often need to make changes to the content that goes beyond the current capabilities of Tailoring including:
 - changing XCCDF metadata (title, descriptions, fix text, etc.)
 - adding custom metadata
-- paramaterizing OVAL values that haven't been exposed via external variables
+- parameterizing OVAL values that haven't been exposed via external variables
 - adding additional custom rules and/or checks